UO289930/wiq_en3a/README.md

 ➡This repo is a basic application composed of several components.

+- **Webapp**.
+React web application that uses the gateway service to allow basic login and new user features.
+- **Wikidata service**.Express service for the question generation.
+- **User service**.
+Express service that is responsible for managing all user-related operations
 - **Gateway service**.
 Express service that is exposed to the public and serves as a proxy to the two previous ones.
-- **User service**.
-Express service that handles the insertion of new users in the system.
-- **Auth service**.
-Express service that handles the authentication of users.
-- **Webapp**.
-React web application that uses the gateway service to allow basic login and new user features.

 Both the user and auth service share a Mongo database that is accessed with mongoose.